Intermittent fasting is a hot topic these days.

 Eventually the receptors which should be responding to insulin’s message don’t respond, and a condition called insulin resistance will develop.

-The body continues releasing insulin to try and get the receptors to listen, like a spurned partner bombarding their beloved with emails and text messages.
+The body continues releasing insulin to try and get the receptors to respond.

-The cells carry on turning a deaf ear, insulin levels remain high, we feel fatigued, gain weight and type 2 diabetes is eventually the result.
+The cells carry on not responding, insulin levels remain high, we feel fatigued, gain weight and Type 2 diabetes can be the result.

 The answer to this?

-Avoiding sugary foods and processed carbohydrates can undoubtedly help, as can always eating some protein and healthy fat with our meals.
+Avoiding sugary foods and processed carbohydrates can help, as can always eating some protein and healthy fat with meals.

 But it appears that constantly snacking throughout the day can still result in disordered insulin levels.